Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 ACADEMY COFFE SHOP BLACK MOUTH

 This is where you can find the best coffee in town.
 They are specialists, hence the name.
-The owner is a very young girl passionate about coffee, making that she opened her own place.
+The owner is a very young girl passionate about coffee, which is why she opened her own place.
 There is also a cozy atmosphere and good music.
-The only problem is that they basically have nothing to eat except for a few desserts and some sandwiches but with meat.
+The only problem is that they basically have nothing to eat except for a few desserts and some sandwiches, but with meat.
 So I only went for my coffee and had to leave to get my meals somewhere.

-They said they are working on the menu, though, so by the time you are going there.
+They said they are working on the menu, though, so by the time you go there.
 I am sure they have more options.
 I hope so because space is really inviting you to stay.

 TERRA MIA